Registration is now open!

 - Speakers: Myung J. Lee, Executive Director, Cities of Service; Linda Lee, Executive Director, Korean Community Services; Kevin Chang, Enterprise Partnerships, Uber for Business

-B: Grantmaking Essentials: Lessons for Giving from KACF’s Grant Process – With so much need in the community, how do foundations like KACF make hard decisions about funding?
+B: Grantmaking Essentials: Lessons for Giving from KACF’s Grant Process (Room 802) – With so much need in the community, how do foundations like KACF make hard decisions about funding?
 An interactive, behind-the-scenes look, in which you take the role of the grant-maker.

 - Facilitator: Brennan Gang, Deputy Director and Director of Programs, KACF

-C: Board Service: Exploring the Responsibilities and Rewards – What does it mean to be a board member of a non-profit organization?
+C: Board Service: Exploring the Responsibilities and Rewards (Room 914) – What does it mean to be a board member of a non-profit organization?
 How does it differ from being a volunteer?
 Current members of boards will take us through the process and commitments that lead to meaningful board service and why they chose to take on these important roles.

 - Moderator: Jane Hyun, Leadership Strategist and Author, Breaking the Bamboo Ceiling, and Board Member, Operation Exodus Inner City

-D: Charitable Giving Tools: How to Maximize Your Contribution Dollars – How can a donor of any resource level operate like a seasoned philanthropist?
+D: Charitable Giving Tools: How to Maximize Your Contribution Dollars (Room 912) – How can a donor of any resource level operate like a seasoned philanthropist?
 Philanthropy advisors will discuss how to assess your own budget and utilize tools such as donor-advised funds, planned giving and asset transfers to maximize the impact of your giving.

 - Speakers: Julie Min Chayet, Managing Director and Market Trust Executive, U.S. Trust; Sandra Schubert, Vice-President, Private Wealth Management, Goldman Sachs & Co